 Recently, we showed that the type III-B RT-Cas1 fusion in M. mediterranea enables spacer acquisition directly from RNA (Silas et al., 2016).
 Here we demonstrated that this system directs DNA interference in a transcription-dependent manner.
 Complementarity between crRNA guides and target RNA is a requirement for this mechanism, hence new spacers (whether DNA or RNA derived) need to be integrated directionally in the CRISPR array to function.
 By eliminating biases associated with autoimmunity, we showed that the orientation of new spacers derived from host RNAs was only marginally in favor of the functional (antisense) direction.
 Therefore, almost half of the RT-Cas1 acquired spacers are useless for RNA and DNA interference.
 This is surprising and raises the question of why higher fidelity spacer orientation mechanisms, such as observed in PAM-dependent CRISPR-Cas systems (Shmakov et al., 2014; Staals et al., 2016), have not arisen.

 Characterizing M. mediterranea defense against phages, we uncovered an ecologically functional plasticity in crRNA selection and utilization by the type III-B interference machinery that allows for cross-talk between the (otherwise autonomous) type III-B system and spacers stored in a type I-F CRISPR array.
 We show that the type III-B effector complex can use type I-F crRNAs despite the stark dissimilarity between the respective CRISPR repeat sequences.
 Use of type I-F crRNAs by the type III-B system provides protection to M. mediterranea MMB-1 from infection by a phage abundant in the native environment of the host.
 The type I-F system contains immunological memory of the phages isolated in this study, CPG1g/CPP1m and CB5A, but is unable to provide effective defense against CPG1g due to PAM mutations in the phage genome.
 Type III-B interference against CPG1g (and other phage variants that ‘escape’ type I-F defenses) using type I-F spacers, but without requiring a specific PAM, serves as an additional line of defense for M. mediterranea.
 We found that this cross-system spacer usage is reliant on the type I-F pre-crRNA processing activity of Cas6f (Csy4).
 Consistent with this, a chimeric CRISPR-Cas system in the related bacterium Marinomonas sp.
 MWYL1 comprises a set of genes encoding a type III-B effector complex, with a type I-F cas6f gene and type I-F CRISPR array.
-In addition, the ability to process type I pre-crRNAs might be carried within some type III operons; for example, the type III-B system in M. mediterranea CPR1 encodes two diverse Cas6-family proteins (Figure 6) that may enable the system to independently process pre-crRNAs from different CRISPR-Cas systems.
-This would be interesting for future study.
+In addition, the ability to process type I pre-crRNAs might be carried within some type III systems; for example, the type III-B system in M. mediterranea CPR1 encodes a divergent Cas6-family protein (Figure 6) that may enable the system to independently process pre-crRNAs from different CRISPR-Cas systems.

 Although it is possible that the M. mediterranea MMB-1 type III-B system gained the ability to use type I-F crRNAs during prolonged co-residence with the type I-F system, our comparative genomic data support an alternate theory.
 We propose that CPG1g escaped the defenses of a progenitor M. mediterranaea host – which only contained a type I-F system – through the acquisition of PAM mutations.
 Proliferation of the escape phage drove selection for M. mediterranea strains that had subsequently acquired the type III-B CRISPR-Cas system, which could co-opt the existing type I-F crRNAs to provide defense against CPG1g.
 Despite the fact that the M. mediterranea MMB-1 strain containing the CPG1g- and CB5A-matching spacers was isolated ~20 years ago (Solano et al., 1997), the phage protospacer sequences do not appear to have acquired further mutations to avoid type III-B interference.
 Previous studies have shown that type III systems are more tolerant of mutations in their target protospacer and flanking sequences (Tamulaitis et al., 2014; Elmore et al., 2016; Marraffini and Sontheimer, 2010; Staals et al., 2014).
 Thus, the probability of escape from the type III system is likely to be less than for type I-F systems.
 Additionally, the type III-B system might provide a protective advantage to M. mediterranea MMB-1 without significantly affecting the phage population, which might rely on other bacterial reservoirs (Haydon et al., 2002); for example, the CPR1 and IVIA-Po-186 M. mediterranea isolates are sensitive to CPG1g infection.